-Note: The pyQuil compiler interface is under construction, and some of the PRAGMA directives will soon be replaced by finer-grained method calls.
+Note: The interface to the Quil compiler from pyQuil is under construction, and some of the PRAGMA directives will soon be replaced by finer-grained method calls.

 Preserved regions

 The compiler can be circumvented in user-specified regions.
 The start of such a region is denoted by PRAGMA PRESERVE_BLOCK, and the end is denoted by PRAGMA END_PRESERVE_BLOCK.
 The Quil compiler promises not to modify any instructions contained in such a region.